haiqiang-zhang/chrome-extension-liveCaption-shortcut/README.md

 # Shortcut of Live Caption for Chrome Extension
 > [!WARNING]
-> Very Important: Please enable `Extensions on chrome:// URLs` in Chrome Experiments page (i.e. open the following link: `chrome://flags`) first
+> Very Important: Please enable `Extensions on chrome:// URLs` in Chrome Experiments page (i.e. open the following link: `chrome://flags` to enable the item) first